 "thoughtful-yet-active and entertaining for all-ages family show, with enough cleverly inserted jokes to keep the grownups on board"– Sacramento News and Review

-The production materials for The Jungle Book include:
+The Materials Package for The Jungle Book (Competition Version)

 Official Logo Pack Now Included!
 To help you promote your show, Stage Rights now includes a logo pack with your license.
 The logo pack includes high resolution versions (both color and black and white) of our professionally designed show logo.